rockrick1/random-mania-game/README.md

 # Random Mania Game
 A rhythm game developed on an MVC architecture using Unity2D and C#.
-Very much inspired by other rhythm games like osu! and Gutiar Hero.
+Very much inspired by other rhythm games like osu! and Guitar Hero.

 # How to play
 Notes will fall from one of three lanes.
 Select which lane to hit using the **left and right arrow keys**.
 Then, tap falling notes to the beat using **Z** and **X**.